maxbridges/Jenkins-IBM-Bluemix-Toolchains/README.md

-# IBM Bluemix DevOps plugin
+# IBM Cloud DevOps Plugin

 This plugin provides customized build steps and statuses so that you can integrate IBM&reg; Cloud DevOps Insights with Jenkins projects.
 DevOps Insights aggregates and analyzes the results from unit tests, functional tests, and code-coverage tools to determine whether your code meets predefined policies at gates in your deployment process.
 If your code does not meet or exceed a policy, the deployment is halted, preventing risky changes from being released.
 You can use DevOps Insights as a safety net for your continuous delivery environment, a way to implement and improve quality standards over time, and a data visualization tool to help you understand your project's health.